mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
 With that said, there are certainly albums on this list that I've listened to countless (n) times.
 Anyway...

+## 3/6 The Black Saint And The Sinner Lady - Charles Mingus
+* 1st Listen:

 ## 3/5 Aftermath - The Rolling Stones
-* 1st Listen:
+* 1st Listen: Ok/ pretty good

 ## 3/3 Smiley Smile - Beach Boys
-* 1st Listen: OK/ pretty good
+* 1st/ 2nd Listen: OK/ pretty good

 *Good Vibrations* is amazing, but the rest of the album leaves a lot to be desired after Pet Sounds.
 Some tracks are needlessly obscure (She's Goin Bald), others range between ok and pretty good. *Ok/ pretty good*.